-My work reflects a breadth of skill and adjustment for any type of document, including:
+My work represents a breadth of skill and nuance for any type of business or communications document, including:

 Web content: visions statements, about pages, editing and more

-Structured guides (travel, study tips, weekly schedules, instructional materials etc.)
+Structured guides (travel, study tips, instructional materials etc.)

 Social media posts/advertising